splunk/observability-workshop/content/en/scenarios/5-understand-impact/1-build-application.md

 ![APM Overview](../images/apm_overview.png)

-Click on Explore on the right-hand side to view the service map.
-We can see that the `creditcheckservice` makes calls to the `creditprocessorservice`, with an average response time of around 3.5 seconds:
+Click on **Explore** on the right-hand side to view the service map.
+We can see that the `creditcheckservice` makes calls to the `creditprocessorservice`, with an average response time of at least 3 seconds:

 ![Service Map](../images/service_map.png)

-Next, click on Traces on the right-hand side to see the traces captured for this application.
+Next, click on **Traces** on the right-hand side to see the traces captured for this application.
 You'll see that some traces run relatively fast (i.e. just a few milliseconds), whereas others take a few seconds.

 ![Traces](../images/traces.png)

-You'll also notice that some traces have errors:
+If you toggle **Errors only** to `on`, you'll also notice that some traces have errors:

 ![Traces](../images/traces_with_errors.png)

-Sort the traces by duration then click on one of the longer running traces.
+Toggle **Errors only** back to `off` and sort the traces by duration, then click on one of the longer running traces.
 In this example, the trace took five seconds, and we can see that most of the time was spent calling the `/runCreditCheck` operation, which is part of the `creditprocessorservice`.

 ![Long Running Trace](../images/long_running_trace.png)